QuentinWach/Introduction-to-Fluid-Simulations/src/Eulerian Fluid in 2D.md

 # Eulerian Fluid Simulator

-We will look at a 2D simulation here first, mainly following the work of Matthias Müller [^1].
-Though moving to 3D is quite trivial.
+We will look at a 2D simulation here first.
+Moving to 3D is quite trivial.
 It is _Eulerian_ because we use a grid rather than points for the computations.
+Below, we will be mainly following the work of Matthias Müller [^1] [^2] with added details and insights from various other sources.

 We assume that:
 1. Water is an [incompressable fluid](https://en.wikipedia.org/wiki/Incompressible_flow).